ds4dh/eligibility_criterion_clustering/README.md

 If you prefer not to use Docker or if you're working in an environment where Docker is not available, you can install the dependencies manually using Conda:

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Anaconda on your system if you haven't already.
-2. Create a new Conda environment using the `environment_droplet.yml` file provided in the `environment` directory:
+2. Create a new Conda environment using the `environment/setup_env.sh` script:

    ```
-   conda env create -f environment/environment_droplet.yml
+   ./environment/setup_env.sh
    ```
 3. Activate the new environment:

    ```
-   conda activate ctxai  # or the enviornment name you choose to edit in environment/environment_droplet.yml
+   conda activate ctxai
    ```

 ### Using the repository